InnerSourceCommons/InnerSourceLearningPath/trusted-committer-article.md

-So similar to how naming is important in writing software, it is, too, for the roles in an InnerSource project so that everyone has the same notion of the role and is aware what can be expected from s. o. with that role.
+So similar to how naming is important in writing software, it is, too, for the roles in an InnerSource project so that everyone has the same notion of the role and is aware what can be expected from someone with that role.

 ## Responsibilities of a Trusted Committer